Man charged in beating that left wife brain dead

 Deputies did not see any evidence to "indicate in their minds" the attack had happened.
 Gutierrez told deputies the two argued over an ex-boyfriend texting Rivera but that he did not hit her.

-On May 31, firefighters responded to the home for a rescue call and found Rivera on the bathroom floor, blood coming from her ears and nose.
+On May 31, firefighters responded to the home for a rescue call and found Rivera on the bathroom floor, bleeding from her ears and nose.
 Gutierrez told doctors Rivera fell and hit her head on the tub.

 Doctors at the hospital told a detective that, due to her injuries, they would be taking Rivera off life support in the "immediate future."
 The doctor said Rivera had multiple brain bleeds, one that was a few days old and one that was brand new, among other injuries that were not consistent with a fall.